evkx/evkx.github.io/content/models/aion/hyper_gt/Hyper_GT_710_Supercharged/_index.md

 ### Sound system

-One type of sound system is available for the Aion Hyper GT 710 Supercharged.
+The Aion Hyper GT 710 Supercharged comes equipped with one sound system option:

-- With the , you get 23 speakers with a max system output of  watts.
+- ****: This system features 23 speakers and delivers a maximum output of  watts.

-The model has 1 USB-C connections as standard.
+Additionally, the model includes 1 USB-C connections as standard.

 ## Lights